 As you can see, I placed the completed baskets on top of the placemats, sprinkled the confetti, and placed the sign in our kitchen.
 Now I’m just waiting for Valentine’s Day to get here so we can gift our children these fun gift baskets.
 What do you think?

-I hope you feel inspired to create your own gift baskets this Valentine’s Day for your children.
-It doesn’t take much time or money to create ones like these, and it will mean so much to your child/children.
+I hope you feel inspired to create your own gift baskets for this Valentine’s Day for your children.
+It doesn’t take much time or money to create ones like these; it will mean so much to your child/children.

 If you enjoyed this post, I recommend checking out my weekly series here on the blog, “Welcome Home Saturday,” where several blogger friends and I share the best of the best from the past week every Saturday morning.